Dacia Logan: Motorsport

 A first-generation Logan run by Ollis Garage Racing started competing in the Nürburgring Langstrecken-Serie, which solely competes on the Nürburgring Nordschleife, in 2021.
 The car gathered a following, similar to that of the Opel Manta 'Foxtail', as the slowest car around the Nordschleife.
 The original car was destroyed in the 2023 edition of the 24 Hours of Nürburgring in a collision with the Dinamic GT Porsche whilst competing in the SP3 class, but returned in 2024 with a new body and a turbocharged engine, now running in the SP3T class.
+The team has since continued to race the Logan in subsequent editions of the 24-hour event.